Building for the Cruise Industry

 Over the last twenty or so years the cruise industry has undergone amazing growth and prosperity.
-Carnival Cruise Lines lead the way taking the industry from an expensive vacations to the mainstay of American and European vacations.
+Carnival Cruise Lines leads the way taking the industry from expensive vacations to the mainstay of American and European vacations.

 By reducing the cost of sailing and improving the availability, Carnival and others brought the industry into a period of unparalleled growth and prosperity.
 Although over the years various cruise lines have come and gone and many have merged, it has been a period of growth.

 For the last five to ten years, I marveled at the ability of the industry to spin off older ships into less profitable markets and introduce new, larger and more expensive ships into the primary cruising areas.
 Reality is always that saturation will occur at some point.
 However, no one anticipated an event such as the World Trade Center attack.

 The immediate consequence of the attack was for Renaissance Cruises, American Classic Voyages and some other smaller cruise lines to go into bankruptcy and cease operations.
 Whether their failures were a direct consequence of the terrorist attack or just the last event in a series of problems is difficult to really know.
 The end result, however, is the same.

 Fewer passengers means higher costs of doing business.

 I once described the cruise industry as a shepherd raising dragons.
 As long as the dragons are well fed and happy, life is good.
 When things go bad, the dragons immediately eat the shepherd.
 The costs of maintaining a cruise ship or a series of ships is an enormous expense that does not rest in bad times.
 There is only a certain amount of expenses that can be reduced when the demand for the ship falls below a certain level.

 The immediate answer to a decline in revenue is to move the vessel into other service or into lay up.
 The current world status has greatly reduced the possibility of other markets for many cruise ships.
 The options then are to lay up the ship or send it to the scrappers.